gmatteo/pseudos_ac_she/README.md

 Ac: Add 1 projector for f to improve logder.

 Th_5f.in: Decrease rc for d by 0.5
+          NB: This pseudos uses a sligly excited configuration.

 Pa_5f.in: Optimize qcut, now ecut ~ 58